lizOffiong/Grocery_store_Analysis-Project/README.md

 I used MySQL for in-depth analysis and Power BI, which is a user-friendly tool, for visualizing data.

 ### Data Cleaning and Preparation:
-1. The dataset was thoroughly to guarantee the precision and dependability of the data structure.
+1. The dataset was thoroughly cleaned to guarantee the precision and dependability of the data structure.
 I was able to identify key tables and their relationships.
 Created columns for each table in the database that will enhance the analysis.

 * Example: